 Step 5 – Import New Content

 Visit your newly self-hosted site and import that master file that we spoke about earlier.
 When doing this, it is important that you click on the option that reads “Bring in all attachments”.
 Otherwise, the transition may not work.
 Now you can start customizing your site with different themes and plugins.

-If you are having difficulty making the switch to a self-hosted WordPress.org site, feel free to contact us.
+If you are having difficulty moving your WordPress.com site to WordPress.org, feel free to contact us.
 These are one of the many WP services that we offer, and we’ll be gladly to assist you in the transition.